tessabirt/Final-Project-Explore/shiny_demo.md

 ```

 With this updated `ui` in the `app.R` script, you can actually **run the
-app** and see what the interface looks like, there just won’t be any
+app** and see what the interface looks like, there just won't be any
 outputs or reactivity yet.

 ### Define the `server`